sebhalldesigns/GSP/gGCL/README.md

-# gGCL - GSP Graphics & Compute Layer
+# gGPU - GSP GPU Abstraction Layer

-gGCL is an abstraction over platform and vendor specific Graphics APIs.
+gGPU is an abstraction over platform and vendor specific Graphics APIs.

 Available backends are as follows: